cositools/cosi-data-challenge-2/cosipy-intro/README.md

 ## cosipy and cositools

 COSItools is the collection of all COSI data-analysis tools, including raw data formating, calibration, reconstructions, and simulations.
-The cosipy library is the final of all the steps in the pipeline, shown in the following diagram as the "High-level Data Abalysis" block.
+The cosipy library is the final of all the steps in the pipeline, shown in the following diagram as the "High-level Data Analysis" block

 <img src="figures/cosi-pipelines-diagram.png" alt="the full COSI pipelines" width="500"/>